This the questions I get asked more than

 Suzuki have nothing in the 250cc size here, and Kymco is dumping their

-now we are left with the Kymco Downtown that has excellent quality,
+to belong to 300cc - 400cc machines.
+We have the Kymco Downtown that has excellent quality,

 value and performance but limiting ergonomics, the Suzuki Burgman 400